Photo by Paul Varnum on Unsplash

 Animals living on Peaks Island wander in by water, air, boat or garbage truck (more on this later).
 And you never know what will show up.
 In the case of skunks, it’s claimed they arrived by lobster boat, in the middle of the night, payback between feuding Long Island and Peaks Island lobstermen.
 In less than 6 months, the population exploded.
 That was a royal mess.
 A group of dedicated Peaks Islanders managed to live-trap every last skunk and released them on the mainland.
 Did you know that a skunk in a Havaheart trap covered with a blanket won’t spray?
 But don’t count on it.

 Some unusual birds are temporary visitors.
 A few years ago, a brown pelican—presumably blown up the coast by a hurricane, appeared one afternoon scavenging for scraps behind Rick Callow’s scallop boat.
-In 2013 an irruption of Snowy Owls brought the birds south from the Arctic.
+I didn’t believe it until he showed me a photo of the pelican hovering in the background as Rick’s wife shooed it away with a scallop knife.
+Others drift down from the north.
+A rock solitary rock ptarmigan hid out in the woods for an entire winter.
+In 2013 an irruption of Snowy Owls drifted down from the Arctic.
 My daughter, Kate, spied one perched on a sign.
 Until it swiveled its head, the motionless bird looked like a Harry Potter prop.
 Turkey, notoriously poor flyers, perhaps arrived here as eggs purchased from a catalog 10 years ago.
 On a walk around the island, you may spy a flock of fifteen or twenty near the ice-pond.

 Ospreys and eagles, formerly rare, are now commonly seen.
 Our cat, Flint, loved to follow my son-in-law, Dan, down to the beach.
 One day, Dan looked back and noticed that Flint was flatter than a pancake, his paws stretched out in front and behind in sheer terror.
 Then Dan noticed an eagle cruising silently towards them at eye level and waved it off.
 Not this time.

 We are not always adding animals.
 Our island plumber, Paul Erico, can recall as a teenager, taking his BB gun with his friend Chuckie Boyce, and plinking chipmunks and rabbits in the island’s wooded interior.
 When we moved here in 1985, my wife Sandra noticed that rabbits and chipmunks were strangely absent.
+Yes, it’s entirely possible for two teenage boys to be responsible for a local extinction event.
 Only in the last several years have we noticed the reappearance of chipmunks.
 Rabbits, except for an occasional domestic escapee which rarely survive the winter, exist on Peaks Island only in rabbit hutches.

 How tame were our deer?
 At Halloween, my friend Phil placed a prized pumpkin in a toy wagon and pulled it to a neighbor’s house.
 He knocked on the neighbor’s door to show off the pumpkin.
 When Phil looked back, a deer was eating the pumpkin, with a lit candle burning brightly inside.

 Things came to a head in 2003.
-The understory of our interior forest was barren, people were frustrated and scared, cases of Lyme disease were on the rise at our Island Health Center.
-That winter, a state sharpshooter killed more than 200 in a controlled hunt.
+The understory of our interior forest was barren, people were frustrated and scared, and cases of Lyme disease were on the rise at our Island Health Center.
+That winter, one our 2 square mile island, a state sharpshooter killed more than 200 in a controlled hunt.
 The deer left the island in body-bags, the meat donated to Hunters for the Hungry.
 We still have a few.
 Deer do swim here from other islands.

 Some animals come here to die.
 A large sturgeon washed up on our shore one winter.
 That was a prehistoric sight.
-Some years before that, a dead Minke whale carcass appeared.
+Some years before that, a dead Minke whale carcass washed up on the north end of the island at Pumpkin Knob.
 A.J., in the public works department, picked the animal up with a large backhoe and buried it in the gravel pit in the interior of the island.
 A few years later, when Smoky, a legendary island horse passed, A.J. uncovered the burial site and lay Smoky neatly on top of the Minke whale.
 Future archaeologists will have a field-day explaining that one.

 What’s next?
 We have no coyotes, but I have no doubt that’s temporary.
 Why?
 A coyote was reportedly seen on Cushing Island, a half-mile south of Peaks Island.
+We recently had a new couple on the island over to dinner and they commented that near dusk they had seen a dog-like animal near the dump.
+Their leashed dog whimpered and turned toward home.
+They were not convinced it was a coyote, but still, were concerned.
 Coyotes are smart.
 Given enough time, if they want to migrate, they’ll find a way; everyone else has.

 ~Thanks for reading!